react-native-webview/react-native-webview/README.md

 [![NPM Version](https://img.shields.io/npm/v/react-native-webview.svg?style=flat-square)](https://www.npmjs.com/package/react-native-webview)
 ![Npm Downloads](https://img.shields.io/npm/dm/react-native-webview.svg)

-**React Native WebView** is a community maintained WebView component for React Native.
+**React Native WebView** is a community-maintained WebView component for React Native.
 It is intended to be a replacement for the built-in WebView (which was [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

 ### Maintainers